hashicorp/terraform/website/source/docs/enterprise/runs/starting.html.md

 By default, everything in your directory is uploaded as part of the push.

 However, it's not always the case that the entire directory should be uploaded.
-Often, temporary or cache directories and files like `.git`, `.tmp` will be included by default.
-This can cause Atlas to fail at certain sizes and should be avoided.
+Often, temporary or cache directories and files like `.git`, `.tmp` will be included by default, which can cause failures at certain sizes and should be avoided.
 You can specify [exclusions](https://terraform.io/docs/commands/push.html) to avoid this situation.

 Terraform also allows for a [VCS option](https://terraform.io/docs/commands/push.html#_vcs_true)